Group 735.png

 EXPLORE THE WORLD OF WOCS

-Walking on Cowrie Shells is “raucous and thoroughly impressive” with "stories to get lost in again and again” (New York Times).
+WALKING ON COWRIE SHELLS is a “raucous and thoroughly impressive” with "stories to get lost in again and again” (New York Times).
 This kaleidoscopic collection is a New York Times Editor's Choice, Indie Next pick, recipient of starred reviews from Kirkus, Publishers Weekly, and BookPage; and been feted in The New Yorker, Harper's Bazaar, Oprah Daily, The Root, NPR, Buzzfeed, and Thrillist; amongst others.
 The work garnered a 2022 Whiting Award and was a William Saroyan International Prize for Writing finalist.
 Originally published by Graywolf (North America/June 2021), there are three international editions available: Indigo Press (UK/Commonwealth/May 2022), BAKWA Books (Cameroon/Sept.
 2023), and Über Muscheln Laufen published by Peter Hammer-Verlag (Germany/Sept.
 2024).

 PRAISE